rupl/chrisruppel.com/_posts/travel/2015-10-16-ayothaya-riverside-house.md

   alt: Man burning paper with a cigarette.
   comment: Ya taught us a "drinking" game — burn the toilet paper with a cigarette but don't let the coin fall in.
 Loser drinks a glass of warm water, which is a real punishment in the Thai summer!
   bgpos: 0 42%
+- src: ayothaya-riverside-5.jpg
+  alt: A boat anchored in place with evening sun shining on it.
+  comment: The evening sun on Ya's boat.
+  type: wide
+  bgpad: 50%
+- src: ayothaya-riverside-9.jpg
+  alt: People standing in front of the sleeping Buddha at Wat Lokayasutharam.
+  comment: Ya took us by the sleeping Buddha on the way back from the market and we asked another person to snap a group photo of us.
+  type: wide
+  bgpad: 51%

 links:
 - href: http://www.agoda.com/ayothaya-riverside-house/hotel/ayutthaya-th.html